tensorflow/java/README.md

 ### Snapshots

-Artifacts resulting from this repository are actually only available as snapshots and to retrieve them, you need to add Sonatype OSS repository in your pom.xml, like the following
+Snapshots of TensorFlow Java artifacts are automatically distributed after each update in the code.
+To use them, you need to add Sonatype OSS repository in your pom.xml, like the following

 ```xml